dansantinojones/The_Student_Cookbook/README.md

 ### Testing
-I tested that the page work on Chrome and Safari
+I tested to ensure the page work on Chrome, Mozilla and Safari.
-I confirmed that the project is responsive having tested screen size using the devtools device toolbar.
+I confirmed the project is responsive having tested screen size using the devtools device toolbar.
 I have tested the links and ensures that all follow the right path for navigation.
 The form has the required input sections and the submission button opens in a new window.

 ### Solved Bugs
-When running a report on lighthouse in devtools.
-I discovered the kitchen set image was hindering the load speed due to its large file.
+When running a report on lighthouse in devtools, I discovered the kitchen set image was hindering the load speed due to its large file.
 To overcome this I used Optimazilla to reduce the file size improving the load speed ensuring a better user experience.

 ### Validator Testing
 HTML